fraro01/Romucci/README.md

 # Romucci
 Repository for the Romucci website.
-It is directly linked in sync with Netlify
+It is directly linked in sync with Netlify.